 All students in the elementary schools and the ECDC are eligible to sign up at any time throughout the school year.
 Interested families should contact their own elementary school for sign-up information.

 The Pantry is looking for adult volunteers to help fill the backpacks.
 Please see the sign-up genius for a schedule of packing sessions if you would like to help out.
 In addition, there are opportunities for teams from corporations and organizations to get involved.
-Please contact John Moon at email@example.com for more information or to sign up.
+Please contact Erin Lynch at email@example.com for more information or to sign up.
 Thank you!

 Thank you, Bristol County Savings Bank!